-Packed with numerous bioactive components and antioxidants, aloe vera stimulates insulin secretion.
-It is therefore very helpful and in maintaining blood sugar levels.
+Aloe Vera stimulates insulin secretion.
+It is, so, beneficial and in maintaining blood sugar levels.

-An incredible antioxidant, Aloe Vera juice houses anti-inflammatory properties protecting you from wounds, ulcers, and infections.
-People suffering from diabetes are vulnerable to infection and wounds that do not heal soon.
+An incredible antioxidant, Aloe Vera juice houses anti-inflammatory properties.
+It protects you from wounds, ulcers, and infections.
+People who have diabetes are vulnerable to disease and injuries that do not heal soon.

-This particular property of Aloe Vera increases the ability of the tissues to respond to insulin and therefore can be beneficial for both NIDDM (Non-Insulin Dependent Diabetes Mellitus) and IDDM (Insulin-Dependent Diabetes Mellitus).
+This particular property of Aloe Vera increases the tissue’s ability to respond to insulin.
+Thus, can be beneficial for NIDDM (Non-Insulin Dependent Diabetes Mellitus).
+It’s beneficial for IDDM (Insulin-Dependent Diabetes Mellitus).

-helps to Decrease levels of fats or blood lipids among patients suffering from abnormally high blood sugar levels.
+Aloe Vera helps to Decrease levels of fats or blood lipids among patients suffering from high blood sugar levels.

-Aloe Vera houses compounds like mannans, lectins, as well as anthraquinones that bind with carbohydrates in your body.
+Aloe Vera houses compounds like mannans, lectins, and anthraquinones.
+Anthraquinones bind with carbohydrates in your body.
 This leads to a reduction in blood glucose levels.

-Decreased amount of swelling & faster process for healing wounds.
-Ulcers and leg wounds can be among the common diabetes complications that tend to take longer than normal to heal.
+Aloe Vera helps in a decreased amount of swelling & a faster process for healing wounds.
+Ulcers and leg wounds can be among the common diabetes complications that tend to take longer than usual to heal.

-Aloe vera in its formal form a colorless gel-like substance.
-However, it can be included in our daily routine in numerous forms:
+Aloe Vera in its traditional form a colorless gel-like substance.
+But, we can include it in our daily routine in many forms:

-- Aloe Vera juice can be amazing for diabetes treatment when paired with a well-balanced healthy diet.
-Opt for fresh and organic Aloe Vera juice which is bitter in taste.
+- Aloe Vera juice can be excellent for diabetes treatment when paired with a well-balanced, healthy diet.
+Opt for fresh and organic Aloe Vera juice, which is bitter.
 So, if you cannot drink it raw, try and add a hint of honey to cut down the bitterness.

-- 1 tablespoon fresh Aloe Vera juice twice a day regularizes blood insulin flow and releases constricted blood vessels for easy flow and protects the heart.
+- 1 tablespoon fresh Aloe Vera juice twice a day regularizes blood insulin flow.
+It releases constricted blood vessels for easy flow and protects the heart.

 - Aloe vera gel and cream made out of it’ extracts are used as moisturizers, body lotion to treat acne, stretch marks, and sunburn.